FITTING & BUYING

 DELIVERY & RETURNS

-Our standard delivery charge is £20 for a delivery within 2 working days if you live in the UK.
+Our standard delivery charge is £40 for delivery if you live in the UK.
 If you live outside the UK, please see all delivery options on the website.

 Please note we recommend that our bikes are assembled and checked by a professional bike mechanic.